damianhakert/damianhakert.github.io/source/posts/2016-08-24-gitlab-in-action.html.md

 ## Denver

 Our local hosts [Phil], [Josh], [Drew] and [Marin] were determined to show us the best Denver had to offer.
-They tried to take us to Rockies game, which unfortunately got rained.
+They tried to take us to Rockies game, which unfortunately was rained out.
 We made the best of it by going got a local developer meetup.
 Phil and Josh welcomed us to their local WeWork and once we needed a change of scenery we moved to the bar downstairs, where we were shockingly productive, considering we were working from a brewery.